Clear epoxy casting resin designed for deep sections, such as river tables, up to 50mm thick.

 GlassCast 50 has been developed for professional users to produce the best results possible.
 It is not a 'craft' product and not intended for children.
 Before purchase, storage or use you must read the safety and technical data.
 Having said that, GlassCast 50 is incredibly easy-to-use and delivers fantastic results under a wide range of conditions.

 GlassCast 50 is sold as a kit which includes both the resin and hardener in their correct ratios.
+Take a look at our Resin Calculator to work out how much GlassCast you'll need for your project.
 The resin and hardener are mixed together at a ratio of two parts resin to one part hardener by volume.
 Because GlassCast 50 is designed for thicker castings, it needs to cure more slowly than other GlassCast resins and will take around 48hrs to cure.

 GlassCast 50 is very often used for 'river tables' where the resin is poured into wood, in which case the insulating effect of the wood means that the total depth should be built-up at a maximum of 25mm per layer, allowing around 24hrs between layers.
 For detailed information and tips on using GlassCast to create the perfect river table, read the Resin River Table Handbook and study the GlassCast 50 technical datasheet.